 Rest & Restore

 This 45 minute class takes place every 3rd Friday of the month.
 We’ll dedicate this practice to the art of slowing down as a way to wake up our connection to an open & compassionate heart.
-We’ll begin each class with a loving kindness (metta) meditation, which we’ll return to throughout the course of the class.
-We’ll follow that with some slow, mindful movements to connect body, mind, & heart.
+We’ll begin each class with a meditative phrase, which we’ll return to throughout the course of the class.
+We’ll follow that with some slow, mindful movements.
 Then we’ll use a variety of props (whatever blankets, pillows, cushions you have handy) to support the body in restorative yoga shapes so it feels like it’s being lovingly held.

 This class begins with a gentle warm-up to get the spine moving.
 The rest of the poses practiced are passive (many lying down) & fully supported with props, such as blocks, blankets, and bolsters.
 The aim is to help facilitate release of habitually held tension and encourage deep bodily relaxation through focus on the breath.
 This is an ideal class for anyone who feels overwhelmed with stress, insomnia, or chronic pain.
 It’s also a wonderful balance to a more active yoga practice.